SmartEnzymes™

 2. Transglycosylation

-Generating G0 Glycan Profiles
+Generate G0 Glycan Profiles

 Agalactosylated IgG Fc glycans include both the fucosylated (G0F) and afucosylated (G0) glycoforms, where G0F accounts for a significant portion of the glycoforms observed in human serum and among several therapeutic antibodies.
 With TransGLYCIT, defined G0F and G0 glycan profiles can be generated for applications in both structural and functional analytical workflows for therapeutic antibodies.